zzyzek/sandbox/notes/POMS-Future-Research.md

 ---

-Here the parameters would be the minimum homogeneous region to start this process, how much we increment the region each step and a randomness paramter to adjust how aggressive we are at picking breaks horizontally or vertically away from center.
+Here the parameters would be the minimum homogeneous region to start this process, how much we increment the region each step and a randomness parameter to adjust how aggressive we are at picking breaks horizontally or vertically away from center.
 Another parameter might be picked to prefer horizontal or vertical splits.
 One could save homogeneous regions and use that in backtracking.